I’d always felt it was best to never be desperate.

-- When he was only 21, running “Virgin Records and Tapes”, his little record shop in Notting Hill, he thought what rock stars needed was “a big, comfortable house in the country where a band could come and stay for weeks at a time and record whenever they felt like it.”
-So he drove around the countryside, looking at ads, and eventually found 15-bedroom manor that had been on the market a long time, and was able to make a great deal for £30k.
+- When he was only 21, running “Virgin Records and Tapes”, his little record shop in Notting Hill, he thought what rock stars needed was a big, comfortable house in the country where a band could come and stay for weeks at a time and record whenever they felt like it.
+So he drove around the countryside, looking at ads, found 15-bedroom manor that had been on the market a long time, and was able to make a great deal for £30k.
 He had no money himself, but borrowed a little from his family, then showed the bank his business receipts and got a loan.
 He turned it into a successful recording studio.

-- Virgin Records had a hit record with Tubular Bells, and though its success was enough to pay off past debts, he didn't have much profit left for himself.
+- Virgin had a hit record, and though its success was enough to pay off past debts, he didn’t have much profit left for himself.
 When he was 28, he took a vacation and fell in love with this island that was for sale for £5 million.
 Through negotiation and luck, he was able to buy it for £180k, but the government required that he turn it into a resort within 5 years, (at a cost of about $10 million), or the ownership would revert back to the government.
 He said, “I was determined to make the money to be able to afford it,” and for the next few years, he was always pushing down to the wire to come up with the money to do so.

 - During that time, Virgin Records hadn’t had a hit record in years, and was broke.
 His business partner said they had no option but to cut costs and drop artists.
 Richard says, “I have always believed that the only way to cope with a cash crisis is not to contract but to try to expand out of it.”
 So he decided to go deeper into debt, borrowed $1 million, signed Phil Collins, Human League, and bought two night clubs.
 All were successful and made Virgin profitable again.

-- Only two years later, he started an airline, against everyone's warnings, which was so deeply in debt for so many years that it almost destroyed his other companies.
+- Only two years later, he started an airline, against everyone’s warnings, which was so deeply in debt for so many years that it almost destroyed his other companies.
 He ended up having to sell Virgin Records to keep the airline from going under.
-But again: this sense of danger, desperation, and deep debt fueled his next 10 years of ambitious expansion.
+But again: this sense of danger, desperation, and deep debt fueled his next ten years of ambitious expansion.

 So here I am reading this, impressed but confused.